Jamaica Consumer Trends 2026: 2.8M Consumers, Shopping & Brand Data

 Food & Grocery

 Grace Kennedy and Lasco dominate Jamaica's food landscape with deep brand loyalty rooted in cultural identity.
-Grace's portfolio—including Grace Foods, Hi-Lo, and National brands—captures approximately 40% of the packaged food market.
+Grace's portfolio includes Grace Foods, Hi-Lo, and National brands across packaged food, beverages, and staples.
 Lasco's affordable dairy alternatives and snack products particularly resonate with price-sensitive consumers.

 Beverages